Oriented coloring on recursively defined digraphs: Preliminaries

 \item The {\em join composition} of $G_1, \ldots, G_k$, denoted by $G_1\times \ldots \times G_k$, is defined by their disjoint union plus all possible edges between vertices of $G_i$ and $G_j$ for all $1\leq i,j\leq k$, $i\neq j$. \end{itemize}

-The set of all graphs which can be defined by the disjoint union and join composition is characterized as the set of all co-graphs.
+The set of all graphs, which can be defined from a single vertex graph by applying the disjoint union and join composition, is characterized as the set of all co-graphs.
 It is well known that co-graphs are precisely the $P_4$-free graphs \cite{CLS81}.